dastanshokimov/SOLIDBankAppJWT/README.md

   * Clone this repository using `git clone https://github.com/dastanshokimov/SOLIDBankAppJWT.git`, and run it with IntelliJ Ultimate Edition
   * Or download this repository as an archive and run it with IntelliJ Ultimate Edition
-  * Or using `java -cp out/artifacts/ src/main/java/` for running it on the command line

 ## Swagger test: